-- A top-down approach where you would use the Swagger Editor to create your Swagger definition and then use the integrated Swagger Codegen tools to generate server implementation.
+- Use the Swagger Editor to create your OAS definition and then use Swagger Codegen to generate server implementation.

 The following methods are available to obtain support for Swagger:

 - The Swagger Google Group - This would normally be your first stop to get support for Swagger.
-Here you can find previously asked question, and ask new ones.
+Here you can find previously asked questions or ask new ones.
 When asking a question, please provide as much information as you can regarding the environment you use (development language, library, versions).